CalebHock/duty-bot/README.md

 #### Transfer
 `!transfer @owner @recipient MM/DD/YYYY` The transfer command will change in the schedule database who a duty shift belongs to.

+### On Call Role
+When a user who has ran !id and !staff commmands is on call, the bot will automatically assign the user the specififed on call roll.
+The bot will also remove the role when the user is no longer on call.

 ## Installation

 ##### 1. Clone this project to the computer hosting the bot